zdyxry/tokui/README.md

 - **Interactive Terminal UI**: Navigate through your project's directory structure with ease using your keyboard.
 - **Deep Tokei Integration**: Leverages the powerful analysis capabilities of `tokei` for accurate code statistics.
 - **Detailed Data Analysis**: Displays lines of code, comments, blanks, and total lines, categorized by language.
+- **File Preview**: Press `Enter` on any file to instantly preview its contents in a scrollable overlay window.
 - **Visual Charts**: Toggle a pie chart with `Ctrl+w` to intuitively visualize the proportion of each language.
 - **Dynamic Filtering and Searching**:
   - Quickly search by file name (`/`).